jnan97/ALSO-X/README.md

 # Subfolder: Experiment 3
 **Testing in DRCCPs.**
 * **Purpose:** Experiment 3 was implemented to test the performance of the worst-case ALSO-X and the worst-case ALSO-X+ for solving DRCCP.
 * **Source code info:** The code folder includes three .py files.
-"1 Wasserstein with 2 norm. py" and "1 Wasserstein with 2 norm & tuning. py" are the codes for implementations in DRCCP with 1-Wasserstein ambiguity set with 2-norm and the penalized version to improve the worst-case ALSO-X. "infinite Wasserstein with infinite norm. py" is the code for implementations in DRCCP with \\($\infty$\\)-Wasserstein ambiguity set with `\infty`-norm.
+"1 Wasserstein with 2 norm. py" and "1 Wasserstein with 2 norm & tuning. py" are the codes for implementations in DRCCP with 1-Wasserstein ambiguity set with 2-norm and the penalized version to improve the worst-case ALSO-X. "infinite Wasserstein with infinite norm. py" is the code for implementations in DRCCP with $`infty`$.-Wasserstein ambiguity set with `\infty`-norm.

 # Subfolder: Experiment 4